60-second summary

-Comparison sites can help you save
+Compare car insuranceComparison sites can help you save

 Even the government agrees that sites like ours can be helpful.
-In an in-depth report, the Competitions and Markets Authority found that people mainly have positive views and experiences of comparison sites.
+In an in-depth report, the Competitions and Markets Authority (CMA) found that people mainly have positive views and experiences of comparison sites.
 The report found that comparison sites "can offer a very easy consumer experience and useful comparisons.
-Among the sectors studied, this seems to work best in car insurance, where comparison sites are well established."
+Among the sectors studied, this seems to work best in car insurance, where comparison sites are well established”.

-Here’s how to make the most of Comparethemarket.
+Here’s how to make the most of Compare the Market.

 1. Search for the right thing

-Make sure you look for quotes that are appropriate to what’s right for you.
-It’s no good looking at a list of basic, third-party car insurance prices if you want comprehensive cover or looking at life insurance premiums if you need combined life and critical illness insurance.
+It’s no good looking at a list of basic, third-party car insurance prices if you want comprehensive cover.
+Or looking at life insurance premiums if you need combined life and critical illness insurance.

 2. Don’t just focus on price

-- The level of cover
+The level of cover

-- The policy excess (the amount you’ll have to pay towards a claim)
+The policy excess (the amount you’ll have to pay towards a claim)

-- Whether you want any add-ons to your cover
+Whether you want any add-ons to your cover

-Once you have a list of quote results, you can see what impact making some changes will have on your quote.
-For example, you can customise your quote by increasing or decreasing the excess amount, or add or remove optional cover, to see what impact this would have on cost.
+Once you have a list of quote results, you can see what impact making some changes could have on your quote.
+For example, you can:

-But remember, don't choose an excess you can't afford if you need to make a claim, or leave out cover that would make a real difference to your situation if you did need to claim.
+But remember, don't choose an excess you can't afford if you need to make a claim.
+Or leave out cover that would make a real difference to your situation if you did need to claim.
 Especially with more complex types of insurance, like life insurance and critical illness cover, you need to pay close attention to the level of cover offered so you get what you need.

 Plus, prices alone won’t tell you anything about what kind of customer service you can expect.